Where and how to find the best developers in 2020?

 Look, as one knows, recruitment is a time and money consuming process.
 Nevertheless, you may find it sometimes necessary to extend your tech team and in such a way let your business get on the higher level.
 At DevsData, we have gone through multiple recruitment cases and now advise our clients to ask yourself a few vital questions before contacting a professional recruitment agency.
 Finding an answer to these questions may save you piles of dollar bills.
 Here we go!

+Why does this matter?
 Taking the mentioned above into account, you should take a close look at your project and assess what type of programming skills you require from an IT professional (a.k.a freelance programmer that you are looking to hire).
 You would expect a different set of skills for mobile app development and different for web development.
 Individual coding languages are valued differently on the market, and thus, according to the data, a Golang developer, for instance, can earn up to 30% more compared to Python, Ruby or C# programmer.

-That, combined with the popularity of certain languages, speed and comfort of development, number of people on the market well-versed in specific technologies, are important factors influencing the project budget, and more importantly – cost of potential future maintenance.
+That, combined with the popularity of certain languages, speed, and comfort of development, a number of people on the market well-versed in specific technologies, are important factors influencing the project budget, and more importantly – the cost of potential future maintenance.

 Indeed, there are projects that definitely require an in-depth business understanding and comprehensive technical expertise from engineers.
 In such a case, we advise you to reach out to engineers from Asia and Eastern Europe.
 Salary surveys conducted across different countries prove that an experienced senior programmer may expect even 3 times lower salary in European countries, than in the US!